najiib49/cv-builder/README.md

 - Add and display **general information** (Name, Email, Phone Number)
 - Add and display **educational experience** (School Name, Title of Study, Date of Study)
-- Add and display **practical experience** (Company Name, Position Title, Responsibilities, Date From–Until)
+- Add and display **practical experience** (Company Name, Position Title, Responsibilities, Date From-To)
 - **Edit and submit** functionality for each section:
   - Submit displays the information in a formatted view
   - Edit switches back to input mode with existing values pre-filled